lab1092/blender-manual_ja/manual/lighting/lamps/sun/sky_and_atmosphere.rst

 +                                                                                    |                                                                                    +
 +   Inscattering: 0.66.                                                              |   Inscattering: 1.0.                                                               +
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+
-+Variations in :guilabel:`Inscattering` parameter, all other settings to default.                                                                                         +
++Variations in *Inscattering* parameter, all other settings to default.                                                                                                   +
 +------------------------------------------------------------------------------------+------------------------------------------------------------------------------------+